-The Navy pays for the tuition, room and board, medical and dental care of Naval Academy midshipmen.
-You also enjoy regular active-duty benefits including access to military commissaries and exchanges, commercial transportation and lodging discounts and the ability to fly space-available in military aircraft around the world.
+There is no tuition at the Naval Academy.
+The Navy pays 100% of the tuition, room and board, medical and dental care costs of Naval Academy midshipmen.
+This means ALL students who attend the Naval Academy do so on a full scholarship in return for 5 years of active duty service upon graduation.
+Additionally, you also enjoy regular active-duty benefits including access to military commissaries and exchanges, commercial transportation and lodging discounts and the ability to fly space-available in military aircraft around the world.
 Midshipmen pay is $929.40 monthly, from which laundry, barber, cobbler, activities fees, yearbook and other service charges are deducted.
-Actual cash pay is $100 per month your first year, which increases each year therafter.
+Actual cash pay is $100 per month your first year, which increases each year thereafter.

 Leave and Privileges

 The Naval Academy’s combined academic, military and physical development programs demand a lot of effort, requiring you to spend more time on campus than the typical civilian college student.
 But midshipmen enjoy Christmas and summer vacations (leave) plus shorter periods of time off (liberty).
 Free time to be away from the Academy is based in large part on assigned military responsibilities, performance in academic and military endeavors and class seniority.
 All midshipmen generally are granted leave during these periods:

 - End-of-semester leave